alterx/gundb-react-hooks/README.md

 # GunDB React hooks

-This is a _very_ alpha set of hooks that wrap around GunDB core functionality.
+This is a set of hooks that wrap around GunDB core functionality.
+API is subject to change, but will more or less remain similar.

 ## Installing

 Use `pnpm`, `npm` or `yarn` to install the dependencies:

 ```
-$ npm i gundb-react-hooks
+$ npm i @altrx/gundb-react-hooks
 ```

 ## Hooks